 When anxiety and stress build, you may rationalize pouring yourself another drink, taking a pill, or snacking on unhealthy foods.
 Though it may feel like a relief in the moment, it can actually make your stress and anxiety worse.
-Instead, try healthy outlets like meditation, going for a walk outside, or speaking to a loved one.
+Instead, try healthy outlets like calming your mind on a meditation pillow, going for a walk outside, or speaking to a loved one.

 The risk of substance abuse increases during the holidays as some are plagued with feelings of isolation, stress, or reliving old traumas.
 Acknowledge these feelings and ask for support if you need it.
 Try to keep any temptations out of your home, and stock your cupboard and refrigerator will healthy food and drinks.